Fahrenheit 9/11: Synopsis

 The documentary begins by suggesting that friends and political allies of George W. Bush at Fox News Channel tilted the election of 2000 by prematurely declaring Bush the winner.
 It then suggests that the handling of the voting controversy in Florida constituted election fraud.

 The documentary then segues into the September 11 attacks of 2001.
-Moore says Bush was informed of the first plane hitting the World Trade Center on his way to an elementary school in Florida.
+Moore says that Bush was informed of the first plane hitting the World Trade Center on his way to an elementary school in Florida.
 Bush is then shown sitting in an Emma E. Booker Elementary School classroom with children.
-When told that a second plane has crashed into the World Trade Center and that the nation is "under attack", Bush allows the students to finish their book reading, and Moore notes that he continued reading The Pet Goat for nearly seven minutes.
+When told that a second plane has crashed into the World Trade Center and that the nation is "under attack", Bush allows the students to finish their book-reading, and Moore notes that he continued reading The Pet Goat for nearly seven minutes.

-Moore then discusses the complex relationships between the U.S. government and the Bush family; and between the bin Laden family, the Saudi Arabian government, and the Taliban, which span over three decades.
-Moore then states that the United States government evacuated 24 members of the bin Laden family on a secret flight shortly after the attacks, without subjecting them to any form of interrogation.
+Moore then discusses the tangled relationships among the U.S. government and the Bush family, the bin Laden family, the Saudi Arabian government, and the Taliban, which span over three decades.
+Moore then states that the United States Government had evacuated 24 members of the bin Laden family on a secret flight shortly after the attacks, without subjecting them to any form of interrogation.

 Moore moves on to examine George W. Bush's Texas Air National Guard service record.
-Moore contends that Bush's dry-hole oil well attempts were partially funded by the Saudis and by the bin Laden family through the intermediary of James R. Bath, whose name is shown to have been blacked out from Bush's records.
-Moore alleges that these conflicts of interest suggest that the Bush administration does not serve the interests of Americans.
+Moore contends that Bush's dry-hole-oil-well attempts were partially funded by the Saudis and by the bin Laden family through the intermediation of James R. Bath, whose name is shown to have been blacked out from Bush's records.
+Moore alleges that these conflicts of interest suggest that the Bush administration does not serve in the interests of Americans.
 The movie continues by suggesting ulterior motives for the War in Afghanistan, including a natural gas pipeline through Afghanistan to the Indian Ocean.

-Moore alleges that the Bush administration induced a climate of fear among the American population through the mass media.
+Moore suggests that the Bush administration induced a climate of fear among the American population through the mass media.
 Moore then describes purported anti-terror efforts, including government infiltration of pacifist groups and other events, and the signing of the USA PATRIOT Act.